harshabose/gradient_decent/README.md

 The true optimal is at 0.0 and {0.707106, -0.707106}.
 As can be seen, the number of iterations taken (even with a far initial guess) is 4.
 Compared to classic Gradient Decent which tool 300+ iterations for the same settings.
 This shows the clear advantage of the `Secant Method Scaling` technique.
 A pictographical representation of a classic gradient decent and my algorithm is given below:

 ## Contribution
+Contributions are welcome and greatly appreciated.
+Whether you're fixing a bug, implementing a new feature, or improving documentation, your efforts contribute to making this project better for everyone.
+Before contributing, please take a moment to review the guidelines in the CONTRIBUTING.md file to ensure a smooth and effective collaboration process.
+Thank you for your support!